HongyiZhu/GVA/README.md

 ## Dataset

+### Preprocessing

+The `preprocess_data.py` script parse raw CSVs (node features and nodeID mapping) and rename edge list file as the following standardized format.
+Please change the file paths in the script before execution.

 ### Edge Lists

 Place edge list files under the `/data` folder with the name of `'<dataset>.edgelist'`.
 An un-directional edge between nodes `a` and `b` can be denoted with `a<space>b` or `b<space>a`.
 Each edge takes a new line.
 For example: